fibbs/alfred-op5-monitor-workflow/README.md

 Additionally, you can add a `!` before the search query to negate the
 search:

-- `monq g:!web`
+- `monq g:!host`

-This example will show all host groups that do not contain the word "web" in their name or aliases.
+This example will show all host groups that do not contain the word "host" in their names and aliases.

 ![alt text][op5-workflow-img005]

 Last but not least, you can use the `#` suffix to any of the queries to ONLY list objects with PROBLEMS:

-- `monq G:#`
+- `monq g:#`

-This example will list all service groups (not filtering by name) that contain any non-OK services.
+This example will list all host groups (not filtering by name) that contain any non-OK services.

 ![alt text][op5-workflow-img006]